ErinaTheDummy/SwordToShield/Character_Creation/Classes/Wizard.md

 You learn a technique in a special field of wizardry, allowing you to raise your abilities to new horizons.
 Choose one wizard specialty.

 #### Wizard Specialty: Cantrip Master
-You learn 2 cantrips from the wizard spell list.
-Rather than using one glyph to inscribe one cantrip, you may now inscribe two of the same cantrip using only one glyph.
+You learn 4 cantrips from the wizard spell list and no longer need to prepare glyphs to cast cantrips.
 You also roll an additional damage die when rolling damage for your cantrips.

 #### Wizard Specialty: Battlecaster
 You have hardened yourself for battle.
-Your hitpoint maximum increases by 14.
+Your hitpoint maximum increases by 15.
 You may inscribe special glyphs into a weapon or set of armor in order to grant yourself proficiency with them, These glyphs occupy 4 of your maximum glyphs per set of armor or weapon.

 #### Wizard Specialty: Adept Scribe
-When writing glyphs in your spellbook you may use a d10 in place of your d4 hit die for the purpose of rolling how many glyphs you write.
+When writing glyphs in your spellbook you may use a d8 in place of your d4 hit die for the purpose of rolling how many glyphs you write.
 You also learn 5 wizard spells.

 #### Wizard Specialty: Spellmaker
 You create three special new spells of any spell level 4 or below and learn them.
 You are capable of preparing them as any other spell.
 Alternatively you may create one spell of level 5.
 Your GM must approve these spell(s) before you use them; if they do not then your head explodes the first time you attempt to cast one of the special spells, killing you instantly.